jennyeeriksson/corona-prediction/presentation/corona-predicion-report.md

 Why
 ====================================================
+incremental: true
 - Visualisation

     Visualising data for COVID-19 gives each government and health care system the possibility to compare to other countries as well as understanding if they have reached a plateau.

 - Prediction

     By predicting the number of Covid-19 cases will be reported the coming days, each country can prepare their health care system in a procative way.

 The application
 ========================================================